St Bartholomew's Primary School Mission Statement:

 Your child's formative years are influenced by the attitudes and beliefs of the parents and carers.
 To achieve the high standards expected for your children at St Bart's school with its Christian ethos, it follows that you, as parents should lead by example with a steady commitment in worship to God, and active service to the church and its community.

-Let's be blunt: Answers to the Questions you really want to know
+Let's be blunt: Here are the answers to the questions you really want to know.

 What does God say about commitment with attendance and helping each other?